zohar1000/ng-cond/README.md

 userCount$: Observable<number>
 ```

+#### Simple condition

 A simple condition without observables is implemented the same way as *ngIf:
 ```angular2html
 <div *ngCond="isInitialized && data">...</div>
 ```

 Observables are specified without the async pipe.<br/>
-You can refer the observable via template variable or directly in case of a BehaviourSubject.
+You can refer the observable via template variable, for BehaviourSubjects you can use the 'value' property.
 ```angular2html
 <div *ngCond="users$ as users">
   <div>Users: {{users}}</div>